 Ask people why they come to Curzon venues and you'll get a varied response: atmosphere, comfort, location and, for those who like a drink, the bar.
 But there’s one constant above all others: the film programme.
 We’re incredibly lucky to have a loyal audience who trust us implicitly and come week in, week out to watch films.
 Curzon is known as a place to discover other worlds and cultures, or see a different perspective.
 It’s also a place where the drinks and conversation flow in equal measure, where cinema becomes a memorable experience for a broad range of people.

 Then again, we’ve been in the cinema industry since 1934 and we’ve made it our business to bring films to audiences curious about the world.
-We have twelve venues across the UK and they are designed and furnished individually as well as being equipped with superior cinema technology.
+We have thirteen venues across the UK and they are designed and furnished individually as well as being equipped with superior cinema technology.

 The founder of Curzon, Harold Wingate, imported unknown films during the post-war period and it’s that questioning spirit that still drives the company.
 In 2006, UK film distribution company Artificial Eye was acquired by Curzon and today Curzon is a film company that buys, distributes and shows films.